 Here is a picture of the PCBs from OSH Park, which are of excellent quality.
 More will come once I receive the SuperCaps and start soldering the cellphone.

 I have recently completed, presented, defended and passed my master’s thesis project.
 It was a great experience which I believe has the potential of preventing traffic accidents and saving human lives.
 Bellow you can read the abstract and if you are interested you may download the whole report here:

-This thesis addresses this problem by developing the hardware and software for a road side unit called Drive ITS.
-It consists of a universal medium range radar that detects older vehicles, a 802.11p modem that forwards their position and speed vectors to newer vehicles and an embedded system that utilizes and integrates those two parts.
+This thesis addresses this problem by developing the hardware and software for a roadside unit called Drive ITS.
+It consists of a universal medium-range radar that detects older vehicles, an 802.11p modem that forwards their position and speed vectors to newer vehicles, and an embedded system that utilizes and integrates those two parts.

 Tests have been performed by comparing Drive ITS results to results from other vehicles that already implement the ITS-G5 standard and it has been confirmed that the system works as it was intended to.

 This solution will prevent potential accidents of newer ITS-G5 vehicles with older ordinary vehicles thus saving human lives.

 I had a project assignment to do for one of my university courses (Numerical Analysis).
 The project was about modeling a Stewart platform in MATLAB.
 I took it a step further and animated a Harlem Shake of the final result.
 Enjoy the video!

 Here is the code that I have written to generate the images compiled in the video above: